 We have been blessed with dedicated volunteers both locally and internationally.
 We do provide a small remuneration to the organizational liaisons in Nigeria to encourage and assist them in managing the BIZAA projects in their communities, and to help them support their families.

 Other than donations, how can I get involved?

 There are many ways to volunteer: 1) become a member of our planning committee, 2) assist with youth programs, 3) fundraise for a particular area of BIZAA support, 4) participate on the annual mission trip, 5) donate basic hygiene and medical supplies, and 6) become a BIZAA prayer partner).
 We are always interested in establishing partnerships with schools, organizations and businesses.
 For more information, contact Okey@bizaa.org.

 Will my information be shared outside BIZAA?

-No. Donors can remain anonymous and we never share your information with other organizations or businesses.
+No. Donors will remain anonymous and no information will be shared with other organizations.

 How are monies for sponsorships utilized?

 Sponsorship dollars go towards covering the costs of sending a child to an existing school with a demonstrated record of success.
-A minor percentage of the sponsorship is used to provide the family with a small stipend that helps off-set the money the child would have earned by working instead of going to school.
+A small percentage of the sponsorship is used to provide families with a stipend that helps to offset money the child would have earned by working instead of going to school.